franko/gsl-shell/doc/user-manual/graphics.rst

 Before starting we need to note a couple of things.

 The mathematical functions like exp, sin, cos are contained in the 'math' module.
-You can use ``import 'math'`` to make them directely available.
+You can use ``use 'math'`` to make them directely available.
 The graphical functions are in the module 'graph'.
-In order to access them you can use the :func:`import` function or just prefix all the functions with the module name like, for example, ``graph.plot``.
+In order to access them you can use the :func:`use` function or just prefix all the functions with the module name like, for example, ``graph.plot``.
 Choose whatever option you prefer, it is just a matter of taste.

 So now we can came back to our mathematical functions.
 We can plot this function with GSL Shell using the following instructions::

-  import 'math'
+  use 'math'

   function myplot(alpha, omega, t1)
      -- create a new plot, it is not shown for the moment